Julie-Montague/MixPro-Reproduction/README.md

 Base Paper: MixPro: Data Augmentation with MaskMix and Progressive Attention Labeling for Vision Transformer (ICLR 2023)

 ## 1. Abstract
 This project focuses on reproducing the MixPro data augmentation strategy for Vision Transformers (ViTs).
 We conduct a partial reproduction under limited compute using a deterministically constructed subset of the original dataset.
-Rather than aiming for exact headline scores, we test whether the relative performance trends hold under Transfer Learning conditions.
+Rather than aiming for exact headline scores, we test whether the relative performance trends hold under contrained Learning conditions.

 MixPro addresses limitations in prior Mixup-based methods by introducing two novel components: MaskMix (image space) and Progressive Attention Labeling (PAL) (label space).
 This repository contains a PyTorch implementation, partial reproduction results on a subset of ImageNet-1k, a scientific critique of the methodology, and a proposed improvement.